Logiqx/gps-wizard/docs/gpx/README.md

         http://www.garmin.com/xmlschemas/TrackPointExtension/v2 http://www.garmin.com/xmlschemas/TrackPointExtensionv2.xsd">
 ```

-The additional namespaces in a GPX 1.1 document are given an alias (e.g. "tpx" as above) and may vary from one provider to another:
+The additional namespaces in a GPX 1.1 document are given an prefix (e.g. "tpx" as above) and may vary from one provider to another:

 - Garmin tend to use ns3: `xmlns:ns3="http://www.garmin.com/xmlschemas/TrackPointExtension/v1"`
 - Other providers often use gpxtpx: `xmlns:gpxtpx="http://www.garmin.com/xmlschemas/TrackPointExtension/v1"`

-All software that can read GPX 1.1 files using the TrackPointExtension schema (or other extension schema) should be careful not rely upon / expect the use of a specific alias.
+All software that can read GPX 1.1 files using the TrackPointExtension schema (or other extension schema) should be careful not rely upon / expect the use of a specific prefix.